Kendall's tau and Spearman's rho for normal location-scale and skew-normal scale mixture copulas: Kendall's tau and Spearman's rho for normal location-scale mixture copulas

-where $V_i=(W_i-W_3)/\sqrt{W_i+W_3}$, for $i=1,2$, and $V_3=W_3/\sqrt{(W_1+W_3)(W_2+W_3)}$, with $W_1,W_2,W_3\sim$ i.i.d.\,$F$. \end{theorem}
+where $V_i = (W_i-W_3)/\sqrt{W_i+W_3}$,\, for $i=1,2$, and $V_3 = W_3/\sqrt{(W_1+W_3)(W_2+W_3)}$, with $W_1,W_2,W_3\sim$ i.i.d.\,$F$. \end{theorem}

-Both Kendall's tau and Spearman's rho, as described in equations \eqref{eq:MN-tau} and \eqref{eq:MN-S}, are expressed in terms of expectations of mixtures of the bivariate normal cdf, where the distributions of the mixing variables $V$ and $(V_1,V_2,V_3)$ are derived from the mixing distribution $F$ specified in the copula.
-The following remark summarizes some properties of the distributions of $V$ and $(V_1,V_2,V_3)$, which will become useful later when we examine the properties of these rank correlations.
+Both Kendall's tau and Spearman's rho, as described in \eqref{eq:MN-tau} and \eqref{eq:MN-S}, are expectations of mixtures of the bivariate normal cdf, where the distributions of the mixing variables $V$ and $(V_1,V_2,V_3)$ are determined by the distribution $F$.
+Some properties of the distributions of $V$ and $(V_1,V_2,V_3)$ are summarized in the following remark, and will be used in establishing the properties of these rank correlations in Section~\ref{sec:lsmn-properties}.